romankalyna/MotiveLogger-for-MATLAB/README.md

    addpath('path_to_MarkerLogger_folder');
    ```
 3. **NatNet SDK:**
-   - Download the NatNet SDK and copy `NatNet.p` to your MATLAB project directory.
+   - Download the NatNet SDK and copy `NatNet.p`, `NatNetML.dll`, and any other required DLLs to your MATLAB project directory.
-   - Ensure any other required NatNet files are available and your MATLAB can call NatNet functions.
+   - Make sure MATLAB can find these files.

 ---